Developer Platform

 await mcpClient.connect();

-// 2.
-Fetch available tools from MCP
+// Step 3: Fetch available tools from MCP.

 const { tools } = await mcpClient.listTools();

-// 3.
-Create the Anthropic client
+// Step 4: Create the Anthropic client.

 const anthropic = new Anthropic();

-// 4.
-Run the agent loop
+// Step 5: Run the agent loop.

 async function runAgent(userMessage: string) {